helm/charts/stable/elasticsearch/README.md

 >This setting tells Elasticsearch to not elect a master unless there are enough master-eligible nodes available.
 Only then will an election take place.

->This setting should always be configured to a quorum (majority) of your master-eligible nodes.
+>This setting should always be configured to a quorum (majority) of your master-eligible nodes and this is done automatically.
 A quorum is (number of master-eligible nodes / 2) + 1

 More info: https://www.elastic.co/guide/en/elasticsearch/guide/1.x/_important_configuration_changes.html#_minimum_master_nodes